-Data gathered from the ACPS survey in Surrey, BC, though only a baseline test, demonstrates that PPR is very useful in the assessment of small-diameter AC pipes.
-PPR has already been shown to be effective at gathering quantitative data from AC pipes, but this survey demonstrated that the technology could be adapted for smaller pipes, which represent a significant portion of the decaying AC pipe infrastructure in North America.
+Data gathered from the ACPS survey in Surrey, BC, demonstrates that PPR is very useful in the assessment of small-diameter AC pipes.
+PPR has already been shown to be effective at surveying larger AC pipes, but this survey demonstrated that the technology could be adapted for smaller pipes, which represent a significant portion of the decaying AC pipe infrastructure in North America.